Joni and Dinah

 1:19 Robertson explains, backstage, that Ronnie Hawkins first hired him saying, “well, son, it doesn’t pay much, but you’ll get more pussy than Frank Sinatra.”
 This is spliced into the launch of Ronnie Hawkins’ performance on stage.

-1:43 “Women on the Road,” as the scene is called on the DVD: backstage interview with band members. at 2:55 Levon Helm (1940-2012) offers “I thought you weren’t supposed to talk about it too much” — earning him my personal, undying gratitude from my teenage years onward.
+1:43 “Women on the Road,” as the scene is called on the DVD: backstage interview with band members.
+At 2:55 Levon Helm (1940-2012) offers “I thought you weren’t supposed to talk about it too much” — earning him my personal, undying gratitude from my teenage years onward.
 Rick Danko (1943-1999) says something about how “as we’ve grown, so have the women,” and Richard Manuel (1943-1986) just leers.

 clips from “The Last Waltz” shown, complete with the clutter in my den and annoying lamp reflection